ad07015/neo-homework/README.md

 ### Running the application
 - Run a PostgreSQL server in a docker container on a local machine on port 5432
-  - docker run --name verywood-db -e POSTGRES_PASSWORD=mysecretpassword -p 5432:5432 -d postgres
+  - docker run --name verywood-db -e POSTGRES_PASSWORD=example -p 5432:5432 -d postgres
 - Create a root database user
 - Create a database by running the following SQL script:
   - CREATE DATABASE postgres